eamonoreilly/azure-functions-assistants-dotnet8/README.md

 ### Permissions
 #### Add the following permissions to the Azure OpenAI resource:
-<b>Cognitive Services OpenAI User</b> - Add your account (contoso.microsoft.com) to the OpenAI resource to test locally and the Azure Function App's Managed Identity in Azure.
+<b>Cognitive Services OpenAI User</b> - Add your account (contoso.microsoft.com) to the OpenAI resource if you did not create the OpenAI resource to test locally and the Azure Function App's Managed Identity when running in Azure.
 You can enable managed identity from the Identity page in the Azure Functions app.

 ## Run your app using Visual Studio Code